cweagans/comparinator/README.md

 Once it's done running, you'll have an output directory with all of the screenshots + diffs + a JSON file with a bunch of info in it about which screenshots belong to which url, how similar they are, and the overall similarity across all screenshots.
 Someday I'll build a little web UI around this.

+You can optionally specify the path to a sitemap.xml file using the `sitemap-url` flag.
+If you specify a sitemap, the links contained in the sitemap will be used instead of the links found on the home page of the alpha site.
+The full URL to the sitemap.xml depends on what you specify for the alpha site base url -- essentially, it's `alpha-base-url sitemap-url`.

 ## Building

 `make`